CHRIST THE DELIVERER: FOUR (EXCERPT OF BEHOLD MY SERVANT!)

 in humility correcting those who are in opposition, if God perhaps will grant them repentance, so that they may know the truth,

 and that they may come to their senses and escape the snare of the devil, having been taken captive by him to do his will.
 (II Timothy 2:24-26)

 We Christians are not to be constructing the Kingdom of God in our own strength.
 Our task is to gently teach all people, waiting patiently for them to cease opposing themselves so God may enable them to recover themselves out of the snare of the devil.
 If we will do our part God will do His part, and many souls will be turned to righteousness according to the will of God.

 If anything permanent and of value in the Kingdom is to be accomplished the Lord Himself must be working with us, confirming His Word with signs following.

 Nothing built by adamic wisdom and energy will endure in the Kingdom of God.

-Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain.
+Unless the LORD builds the house, they labor in vain who build it; Unless the LORD guards the city, the watchman stays awake in vain.
 (Psalms 127:1)

-Every man’s work shall be made for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man’s work of what sort it is.
+each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.
 (I Corinthians 3:13)